 As part of the package I will advise you more in detail on methods and how to feed to get the best out of the swim

 Breadcrumb and bread flake are the most popular bait methods.
 With various different flavourings added, it is best try them all to see which work best for you.
 Most of the parks supply their own bait and do not allow you to bring it in from outside otherwise you can bring or buy your own from the local tackle shops.
-(I believe that our British groundbaits would empty most of the venues)
+(I believe that our British groundbaits would work extremely well on most of the venues)

 Typical Thai Bread Groundbait